 1.9 javascript c#

-When combining special and ordinary characters, we need to take into account the fact that special characters have particular behaviour.
-Notice the example below, where we've written the characters 1.9
+Combining special and ordinary characters, we need to remember that special characters have particular behavior.
+Notice the example below, where we have written the characters 1.9

 .
-It's important to understand that they don't correspond to the combination of characters 1.9
+They do not correspond to the combination of characters 1.9

 , and the last is 9

-.
-Thus, there may be any number of any characters between the characters we're looking for:
+Thus, there may be any number of any characters between the characters we are looking for:

 /1.9